telerik/ajax-docs/knowledge-base/grid-hide-single-group-footer.md

 ---
-title: Remove footer of groups with one item
+title: Hide footer of groups with one item
-description: Follow along to learn how to remove single group footer from RadGrid.
+description: Follow along to learn how to hide footer of groups with one item RadGrid.
 type: how-to
-page_title: Remove footer of groups with one item
+page_title: Hide footer of groups with one item
-slug: grid-remove-single-group-footer
+slug: grid-hide-single-group-footer
 position:
-tags: radgrid, custom, gooter, group, group footer
+tags: radgrid, custom, footer, group, hide group footer, remove group footer
 ticketid: 1633759
 res_type: kb
 ---